leongaban/sass-smacss/README.md

 @import "modules/queries";		// Media Queries
 ```

-<strong>After the normalize and reset modules, the base module imports the mixins, colors and other settings:</strong>
+<strong>Next are the normalize and reset modules.
+Base module imports the mixins, colors and other less frequently updated settings/modules:</strong>

 ```
 @import "mixins";